openstack/networking-sfc/doc/source/api.rst

 A combination of the "source" options defines the source of the flow.
 A combination of the "destination" options defines the destination of the flow.
 The l7_parameter is a place-holder that may be used to support flow classification using L7 fields, such as URL.
-If an option is not specifed, it will default to wildcard value except that for ip-version, it will default to IPv4, for the source-port-id, it will default to none, and for the destination-port-id, it will default to none.
+If an option is not specified, it will default to wildcard value except that for ip-version, it will default to IPv4, for the source-port-id, it will default to none, and for the destination-port-id, it will default to none.